Kazmimasooma/Group-1-Disney/README.md

 ###### Disney Park revenue:

-- We can use our dataset to make informed decisions about the disney park rides.
+- We can use our dataset to make informed decisions about the disney park rides

 - We can put Lion King & Toy Story themed rides beside each other.